adiwg/mdEditor-doc/record/edit/record-constraints.md

 # Record Constraints

+---

 Puts information about how the record can and cannot be used into the metadata.

----

-## **Use limitation**
+## **Use limitations**

 Identify concerns over how people should or should not use the product.